Canon 6D Mark II vs Panasonic GF7

 |16.||Panasonic GX1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 6D Mark II has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.